 The L-plates on my cameras are from Really Right Stuff.

 Update Mai 2, 2015:

 As mentioned before, Feisol raised the prices for their tripods considerably over the years.
 While €235 for the CT-3442 back in 2009/2010 was a real bargain, it costs €399 now.

-I’d most likely buy the CT-3442 at the current price again, but not without a goot look at tripots of similar quality.
+I’d most likely buy the CT-3442 at the current price again, but not without a good look at tripods of similar quality from other makers.